Sea shanty: North America

-In North America, as of 2011 enthusiasts could gather at regularly scheduled, open singing sessions, for example the "chantey sings" held monthly aboard the ship Balclutha in San Francisco, weekly in Gloucester, Massachusetts, At these sessions, any participant is free to start up and lead a shanty, which the rest of those present—sometimes over one hundred or more participants—join on the choruses.
+In North America, as of 2011 enthusiasts can gather at regularly scheduled, open singing sessions.
+For example, "chantey sings" have been held monthly aboard the ship Balclutha in San Francisco and weekly in Gloucester, Massachusetts.
+At these sessions, any participant is free to start up and lead a shanty, which the rest of those present—sometimes over one hundred or more participants—join on the choruses.
 The gatherings aim for an inclusive atmosphere that welcomes people of all ages, genders, ethnicities, and singing abilities.
 North American professionals often perform solo or in very small groups, frequently using instruments.
 One of America's oldest inns, The Griswold Inn in Essex, Connecticut, has hosted Monday evening sea chantey sessions since 1972, originally led by Cliff Haslam and later joined by other musicians as The Jovial Crew.

 Annual maritime festivals in coastal towns provide a gathering point for both amateurs and professionals, and the site for the introduction of new interpretations.